yueplush/yueplushart/README.md

 The JavaScript includes a bot detector that checks user agent strings, plugin and MIME type presence, hardware concurrency, requestAnimationFrame support and timezone information.
-Images are obfuscated using an XOR cipher on top of Base64.
-The decryption key is stored in an encoded form and images are decoded a short while after the first user interaction.
-Interactions that occur immediately after load are ignored to catch automated scripts.
+Additional heuristics examine touch support and `navigator.userAgentData` when available.
+Images are obfuscated using an XOR cipher on top of Base64; the encoded data is split across several custom attributes so it is harder to scrape directly from the markup.
+Images are decoded only after two normal user interactions spaced slightly apart to catch automated scripts.
 These small layers discourage automated scraping while keeping the site seamless for normal visitors.